 By Nicole Darrah-Fox News

 Nicole Darrah covers breaking and trending news for FoxNews.com.
-Follow her on Twitter @nicoledarrah.
+Follow her on Twitter at @nicoledarrah.